DCC-EX/EX-SensorCAM/README.md

 # VideoWebServer_for_CameraCar
 ## Introduction
 I installed a front view camera in a N-Guage train which can transmit the video image over WiFi.
-Newly released ESP32 S3 based module made it available in N-Guage train which has has a very limited space to install necessary hardware.
+Newly released small ESP32 S3 based module "XIAO ESP32 S3 Sense" made it available in N-Guage train which has has a very limited space to install necessary hardware.
 Users are able to view the front view video image from a running train by Web server which runs on the ESP32 S3 processor over WiFi.
 The system is powered by a 3.7V battery installed in the car.
 In this prototype, the system was installed in a very common box car which is xxx mm length.
 The car does not have a motor to run.
 Thus, the car has to be connected in front of an engine.